 The Early Years Foundation Stages - Statutory Framework

 The Early Years Foundation Stage (EYFS) sets standards for the learning, development and care of children from birth to 5 years old.
 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries and school reception classes.
 The Early Years Foundation Stage (EYFS) framework supports an integrated approach to early learning and care.
 It gives all professionals a set of common principles and commitments to deliver quality early education and childcare experiences to all children.
 As well as being the core document for all professionals working in the foundation years, the EYFS framework gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.

 Key Workers, 2 Year Checks and 6 Week Settle Period

 Children thrive from a base of loving and secure relationships.
 This is normally provided by a child’s parents but it can also be provided by a key person.
 A key person is a named member of staff with responsibilities for a small group of children who helps those children in the group feel safe and cared for.
-The role is an important one and an approach set out in the EYFS, It involves the key person in responding sensitively to children’s feelings and behaviours and meeting emotional needs by giving reassurance.
+The role is an important one and an approach set out in the EYFS, It involves the key person in responding sensitively to children’s feelings and behaviors and meeting emotional needs by giving reassurance.
 The key person is a familiar figure who is accessible and available as a point of contact for parents and one who builds relationships with the child and parents or carers.

-Records of development and care are created and shared by the key person, parents and the child.
-Smaller groups form greater bonds between the child and the key person in a way that large groups cannot easily do.
-These groups allow the key person to better ‘tune into’ children’s play and their conversations to really get to know the children in the group well.
+Records of developments (observations) are created and shared by the key person to parents and versa vica through our online Tapestry program, with everyone all working together creating the best outcomes for their child.
+All this information helps and supports the key person to tune into each child's play and their conversations so they can really get to know each child.
 Children feel settled and happy and are more confident to explore and as a result become more capable learners.